amit6031/Healthcare-Analytics/README.md

 ROC-AUC Score Obtained: 0.63

-One of the challenging things about this hackathon besides data cleaning and modeling, was that the participants needs to create training and test dataset (using other data files).
+One of the challenging things about this hackathon besides data cleaning and modeling, was that the participants needs to create training and test dataset (using 5 other data files) by choosing optimal number of features/parameters.

 ## Problem Statement